Sega Saturn Architecture

 The specific chip selected for this console, the ‘SH7604’, contains the following additions [8]:

 It’s worth pointing out that having two CPUs doesn’t mean that games will work twice as fast!
 In practice, however, this requires very complex programming to efficiently manage CPUs that share the same bus.
-Thus, orderly use of the cache also plays a critical role in this console.
+For instance, memory access should leverage the cache as much as possible.

 A divided choice of memory